-- All switches must be of the model EN4093 10Gb Scalable Switch or EN4093R 10Gb Scalable Switch. - Each switch must be installed with N/OS, version 7.5 or later.
-The same release version is not required, as the Master switch will push a firmware image to each differing switch which is part of the stack. - The recommended stacking topology is a bidirectional ring (see Figure 25 on page 191).
+- All switches can be of the model EN4093 10Gb Virtual Fabric Scalable Switch or EN4093R 10Gb Scalable Switch. - The EN4093 switches can be stacked with two CN4093 10Gb Converged Scalable switches.
+However, the CN4093 switches must be used as the Master and Backup switches. - Each switch must be installed with N/OS, version 7.7 or later.
+The same release version is not required, as the Master switch will push a firmware image to each differing switch which is part of the stack. - The recommended stacking topology is a bidirectional ring (see Figure 25 on page 222).
 To achieve this, two 10Gb or two 40 Gb Ethernet ports on each switch must be reserved for stacking.
 By default, 10Gb or 40Gb Ethernet ports 1 and 5 are used. - EN4093 also supports stack trunk links that can be configured as follows: - Stack of two units: Maximum of four 10Gb ports or two 40 Gb ports - Stack of three to eight units: Maximum of two 40Gb ports (one up, one down) or eight 10Gb ports (four up, four down) - The cables used for connecting the switches in a stack carry low-level, inter-switch communications as well as cross-stack data traffic critical to shared switching functions.
 Always maintain the stability of stack links to avoid internal stack reconfiguration.